 The U.S. Department of Energy’s Building Energy Asset Score (Asset Score) is a national standardized tool for assessing the physical and structural energy efficiency of commercial and multifamily residential buildings.
 The Asset Score generates a simple energy efficiency rating that enables comparison among buildings, and identifies opportunities to invest in energy efficiency upgrades.
-It is 100% free to use.
+It is available for voluntary use and is 100% free to use.

 DOE is actively seeking Asset Score users.
 Individuals or organizations that use, or commit to use, the Asset Score on one or more buildings by spring 2015 will receive national recognition from the DOE Office of Energy Efficiency and Renewable Energy, as well as technical support using the tool.
 Building owners and managers, energy services providers, architects, engineers, utilities, and other parties are encouraged to participate.
 For more information, contact Andrew Burr.